Zhou Jieqiong: 2016–2017: Produce 101, I.O.I, and Pledis Girlz

 Zhou participated in Mnet's survival television show, Produce 101, which aired from January 22 to April 1, 2016.
 Five of the participants from Pledis Entertainment were eliminated and only Zhou and Lim Na-young became part of the final line-up for the girl group I.O.I.
 Zhou ranked sixth with an overall of 218,338 votes.
 I.O.I made their debut on May 4 with the single, "Dream Girls".

+Concurrently, Zhou and Lim promoted as a member of Pledis Girlz, appearing at certain weekly concerts in 2016.
+On January 6, 2017, Zhou appeared with the other nine members of Pledis Girlz at their final concert, titled Bye & Hi.
+At this concert, they revealed that they would debut with the name Pristin.